EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-group/aaa-group.md

 Bind a policy to the specified AAA group.

 <b>priority</b>
-Priority to assign to the policy, as an integer.
+Integer specifying the priority of the policy.
 A lower number indicates a higher priority.
-Required when binding a group to a policy.
-Not relevant to any other type of group binding.
+Policies are evaluated in the order of their priority numbers.
+Maximum value for default syntax policies is 2147483647 and for classic policies is 64000.
 Minimum value: 0
+Maximum value: 2147483647

 <b>intranetApplication</b>
 Bind the group to the specified intranet VPN application.